The Fastest Way to Get the Most Recent Row Per Group in Postgres

 Often people will write a SQL query with the ROW NUMBER

-window function in a CTE or sub query , but it is faster to use SELECT DISTINCT ON
+window function in a CTE or sub query , but can be faster to use SELECT DISTINCT ON

 .